mathworks/advanced-ci-configuration-examples/README.md

 # Workflows

-The repository contains examples for packaging and distributing a toolbox, as well as building and deploying standalone applications.
+The repository contains examples for packaging and distributing a toolbox, as well as building and uploading Python<sup>&reg;</sup> packages.

 - **Package and Distribute Toolbox**: Using a matrix build across multiple platforms, compile, link, and test your C source files to produce a binary MEX file per operating system.
 Then, bundle the resulting binaries into a toolbox and distribute it as a GitHub release.